Top 6 Social Media Trends in the Middle East to Consider for Your 2019 Marketing Campaigns

 Although trends are often short-lived, some are here to stay.
 Marketers and brand managers serving Gulf and Middle Eastern audiences can plan their social media campaigns for the year by noting trends and developments in social media engagement – what people are drawn to, the purpose of using a particular platform, and the opportunities to convert high-potential into revenue on fast-growing networks such as Instagram.
-Here is a look at statistics and key trends for top social media channels.

 1. Online video is very popular